United States men's national American football team: 2017

-During the 2015 split between IFAF Paris and IFAF New York, in which IFAF Paris expelled USA Football in 2017.
+In 2015 the split emerged between IFAF Paris and IFAF New York, in which IFAF Paris expelled USA Football in 2017.
 USA Football was replaced by the United States Federation of American Football in Paris, while New York retained USA Football as their active member.
 Since IFAF New York was not recognized by the International Olympic Committee at the time, the United States Federation of American Football was permitted to organize the United States national American football team for the 2017 World Games.

-Players, mainly professional Americans playing in Europe, were chosen for the team on May 31, 2017.
-Players were promised full funding from the United States Federation of American Football, however, the funding was withdrawn just days before the competition and players had to provide their own transportation to Wroclaw.
-As a result, most of the team withdrew from the competition and were instead replaced by volunteers who were already in Europe at the time.
+Players, mainly professional Americans playing in Europe, were chosen for the team.
+They were promised full funding from the United States Federation of American Football, but the funding was withdrawn just days before the competition and players had to provide their own transportation to Wrocław.
+As a result, most of the team withdrew from the competition and were instead replaced by amateur volunteers who were already in Europe at the time.
 Most of the team arrived the day before their opening match vs the Germany national American football team.
-The Americans lost to Germany 13–14, in which was the first loss ever for a United States national American football team in international competition.
+The Americans lost to Germany 13–14, in which was the first loss ever for a United States National American Football Team in international competition.

 The United States were able to rebound two days later and defeat the Poland national American football team 14-7 en route to a bronze medal at the 2017 World Games.